 The supporting characters are wonderful, particularly his school friend Martin Mussey.
-Martin is a larger than life character, the type of friend anyone would wish for.
-Time spent with Martin's family have visions Enid Blyton style family get-togethers.
-The relationship between Uncle Robert and Howard also make you realise the lengths people had to go to to keep secrets and how much society has changed.
+Martin is a larger-than-life character, the type of friend anyone would wish for.
+Time spent with Martin's family brings to mind Enid Blyton-style family get-togethers.
+The relationship between Uncle Robert and Howard also makes you realise the lengths people had to go to keep secrets and how much society has changed.

 Equally heartbreaking and uplifting, this was a joy to read.